 Reykjavik is home to some of the best restaurants in Iceland.
 And because one of our favorite things to do while traveling is to eat, we managed to squeeze plenty of dining experiences into our short stay in the capital city.
 If you’re wondering where to eat in Reykjavik, Iceland, we’ve got you covered — from fancy restaurants to cheap street stands.

-Best Overall: Grill Market
+Best Overall Food in Iceland: Grill Market

 At Grill Market (Grillmarkadurinn), which features local food and works with local farmers, we had a delicious meal of fried vegetables, lamb, fish, wine, and two fantastic desserts.
 It was expensive, but absolutely worth it.

-Best Seafood: Fish Market
+Best Seafood in Iceland: Fish Market

 If you want to sample amazing seafood, don’t miss Fish Market (Fishmarkadurinn).
 We skipped it because of a shellfish allergy, but our friends who went loved it.
 You’ll find fresh lobster, crab, shrimp, and even puffin on the menu.

-Best Bakery: Bakari Sandholt
+Best Bakery in Iceland: Bakari Sandholt

 Looking for a good cup of coffee or a sweet treat?
 Stop by Bakari Sandholt on Laugavegi 36, one of the main streets in Reykjavik.
 We had the most delicious chocolate pastry there.
 (Note the website is in Icelandic, so you’ll need to translate it to read the menu.)

-Best Take Out: Austurlanda Hradlestin
+Best Take Out in Iceland: Austurlanda Hradlestin

 If you’re in the mood for Indian, check out Austurlanda Hradlestin (on Hverfisgotu 64a).
 We got a ton of fantastic Indian food for a reasonable price — reasonable by Icelandic standards, anyway.
 You can dine in or get take out.

-Best Hot Dog: Baejarins Beztu Pylsur
+Best Hot Dog in Iceland: Baejarins Beztu Pylsur

 For a true Icelandic experience, don’t miss the best hot dog in the world at Baejarins Beztu Pylsur.
 Before you turn up your nose at that suggestion, know that hot dogs in Iceland are far better than American hot dogs.
 They’re made with real meat — usually a combination of lamb, pork, and beef — rather than the processed mystery meat you’ll find in hot dogs in the U.S. They are delicious, and cheap.